 Applying this enhanced level of business and tech collaboration, as West Monroe has been facilitating for Track and Trace, will allow us to achieve more faster.

 As part of a broader effort to consolidate and optimize technology platforms, company leaders launched a project to define and build a single, user-friendly system that all users and customers would use for tracking and tracing shipments.
-The solution needed to support both current and future operations – including additional acquisitions.
+The solution needed to be flexible to support both current and future operations – including additional acquisitions.